 - a.
 Working for an Accredited Training Organisation (ATO) with a Training Agreement; - b.
-Completing the components of the Practical Experience requirement: - A minimum of 3 full years and at least 450 working days Practical Experience; - Demonstrating competence in the 9 elements of the generic competences and in 4 of the 15 elements of technical competences (including 1 element of Financial Reporting); - c.
+Completing the components of the Practical Experience requirement: - i.
+A minimum of 3 years (450 days) Practical Experience; - Demonstrating competence in the 9 elements of the generic competences and in 4 of the 15 elements of technical competences (including 1 element of Financial Reporting); - c.
 Working closely with your Approved Mentor to obtain the necessary experience to complete both the time and competence requirements; - d.
 Using the Record of Practical Experience and Competence (RPEC) to record your achievement of the competences; - e.
 Meeting with your Approved Mentor at least 6 monthly to discuss your progress and have your RPEC signed.